-This feature is not yet present in the IEEE MST standard, but it is included in the standard-compliant implemtation.
-The software checks the consistency of the port role and state in the received BPDUs to detect unidirectional link failures that could cause bridging loops.
+Using the dispute mechanism included in the IEEE 802.1D-2004 RSTP standard, the switch checks the consistency of the port role and state in the received BPDUs to detect unidirectional link failures that could cause bridging loops.

-When a designated port detects a conflict, it keeps its role, but reverts to a discarding state because disrupting connectivity in case of inconsistency is preferable to opening a bridging loop.
+When a designated port detects a conflict, it keeps its role, but reverts to a discarding (blocking) state because disrupting connectivity in case of inconsistency is preferable to opening a bridging loop.

-Figure 20-12 illustrates a unidirectional link failure that typically creates a bridging loop.
-Router A is the root bridge, and its BPDUs are lost on the link leading to router B. RSTP and MST BPDUs include the role and state of the sending port.
-With this information, router A can detect that router B does not react to the superior BPDUs it sends and that router B is the designated, not root bridge.
-As a result, router A blocks (or keeps blocking) its port, thus preventing the bridging loop.
+Figure 28-12 illustrates a unidirectional link failure that typically creates a bridging loop.
+Switch A is the root bridge, and its BPDUs are lost on the link leading to switch B. RSTP and MST BPDUs include the role and state of the sending port.
+With this information, switch A can detect that switch B does not react to the superior BPDUs it sends and that switch B is the designated, not root bridge.
+As a result, switch A blocks (or keeps blocking) its port, thus preventing the bridging loop.